The MADD Workflow

 The validation artifact.
 What transforms a wish into a verifiable commitment.

 A contract is "executable" when it can be verified automatically.
-No "looks good" — it either passes or fails.
+No "looks good to me" — it either passes or fails.

 Contract types